EFC News

 20 MARCH 2025

 Johannesburg, South Africa – March 20, 2025 - The second season of the EFC Contender Series has concluded, delivering yet another exciting chapter in the rise of African mixed martial arts.
 The event showcased a diverse and highly skilled group of fighters who battled for the chance to earn a professional contract with EFC.
+As the evening unfolded, it became clear that the future of African MMA is bright, with many rising stars making their mark.
+After an intense night of competition, Coenie Lamprecht, Linda Baraza, and Litha Madikiza were each awarded EFC contracts, earning their opportunity to compete at the highest level.

 The Main Card featured thrilling bouts across several divisions.
 Fighters demonstrated exceptional skill, heart, and determination, proving that the Contender Series is the perfect platform for discovering the next generation of MMA talent.